praful-vats/githublone/README.md

 ## Introduction

-This document provides a comprehensive guide on how to build, manage, and maintain the [Your Project Name] using only GitHub.
+This document provides a comprehensive guide on how to build, manage, and maintain the githublone using only GitHub.
 It covers every stage of the project lifecycle, from planning and coding to documentation and deployment.

 ---